Fractures of C2 (Axis) can occur in the axial dens (a) or the axial body (b), with or without involvement of the spinal canal.

 One cortex screw is inserted into each fragment in load fashion.
 The correct length of the screws is determined with the help of fluoroscopy.

 The remaining holes are filled with locking-head screws.

-A stent bandage is applied, and covered with an adhesive barrier drape to keep the incision clean and dry during recovery.
+One deep layer under the nuchal ligament, the nuchal ligament, and the subcutaneous tissue are closed in layers with simple continuous patterns.
+The skin is closed with staples.
+A stent bandage is applied and covered with an adhesive barrier drape to keep the incision clean and dry during recovery.

 Following surgery, antibiotics and NSAIDs are routinely administered for 3 days.
 If indicated, they need to be continued.